meredoth/Unity-Fluent-Debug/README.md

 ## The FluentDebugFactory static class

-The FluentDebugFactory static class is your entry point you can create different debuggers by calling the ```FluentDebugFactory.Create()``` method:
+The FluentDebugFactory static class is your entry point.
+You can create different debuggers by calling the ```FluentDebugFactory.Create()``` method:

 ```cs
 FluentDebug myDebug = FluentDebugFactory.Create();